 Directed Study and Internships

 Course credit is earned by completing courses with academic content.
-If you have an internship that is related to work you have done in a previous course and you would like to continue that work both academically and with your internship you may approach a faculty member with a directed study proposal.
+If you have an internship that is related to work you've done in a previous course and you would like to continue that work both academically and with your internship you may approach a faculty member with a directed study proposal.
 It is at the discretion of the faculty member if he or she will agree to sponsor the directed study.